divsense/momon/README.md

 # mond
-Model as a wrapper around State Monad
+State and StatePromise Monad for Javascript applications